Good Shepherd Sunday

 In a little church in a small village in Yugoslavia, an altar boy serving the priest at Sunday Mass accidentally dropped the cruet of wine.
 The village priest struck the altar boy sharply on the cheek and in a gruff voice shouted, "Leave the sanctuary and don't come back!"
 That boy became Marshall Tito, the antichristian communist president of Yugoslavia in 1953 till his death in 1980.
 In the cathedral of Peoria, Illinois another altar boy serving the bishop at Sunday Mass also accidentally dropped the cruet of wine.
 With a warm twinkle in his eyes, the bishop gently whispered, "Someday you will be a priest."
 Do you know who that boy was?
 Archbishop Fulton Sheen.

 At times we wonder why there are very few men who respond to the call to the priesthood.
 Well, “Many are called but few are chosen,” as the Bible puts it.
 But to those who were chosen, I am so much confident that around them they find a very encouraging community that uplifts their spirit.
 Around them they find supportive mentors/supervisors who guide and never point out their mistake so as to lose one’s inner peace.
-If we want to have more priests, let us start in our homes by building a threshold where peace reigns and that each member is able to realize peace and happiness.
+If we want to have more priests, let us start by building a home where peace reigns and that each member is able to experience it in its fullest potential.

 Let me point out another Bishop, my former Bishop in the Philippines.
 In one Sunday Pontifical Mass while my fellow seminarian and myself were fixing the bishop’s vestments back in his briefcase, the pastor of the parish handed me a sealed envelope, which according to the pastor has one thousand pesos in it.
 When we get back to the Bishop’s House, we were called by the bishop and hand us two different envelopes.
 Quickly, we went to my room to compare notes, who has the biggest stipend.
 To our surprise we found 400 hundred pesos in each of our envelopes which leave my former bishop with only 200 pesos!
 What made my Bishop give up money just like that as if money is of lesser importance?
 One thing is for sure, he has a strong and well-established spiritual life.
 A person who has centered his/her life to the love of God could easily detach himself/herself from things of this world including money.

 Let me relate another Bishop as an example.
-His name is Bishop Bienvenido Tudtud.
-He is fondly called simply as Bishop Tudtud.
-On one occasion, a nun arrived in the Bishop’s House in order to visit her fellow nun.
-When she arrived at the place, she saw a man (unknown to her was Bishop Tudtud) who was dressed simply like an ordinary layperson in his white camisa-tsino or undershirt.
-Seeing him, she commanded him to carry her luggage to the guest room.
+He is fondly called, Bishop Tudtud.
+On one occasion, a group of nuns arrived at the Bishop’s House from the airport, who were picked up by a man (unknown to them was Bishop Tudtud) who was dressed simply like an ordinary layperson in his white camisa-tsino or undershirt.
+From the airport, they commanded him to carry their luggages to the guest room.
 The Bishop, in all humility, carried the heavy luggage on his shoulder to the second floor guest room.
 When they reached the second floor, the other sister whom the nun was visiting saw the Bishop in such a humbling state and exclaimed, “Bishop what are doing carrying those luggage?”
 The visiting nun upon knowing that it was Bishop Tudtud blushed in shame.
 That nun changed the way she looked at Bishops after that experience.

 Each time I remember this story, I am always drawn at the humility of this Bishop, a “true shepherd” indeed.
 He would go the extra mile in humility in order to help someone in need not minding his position of power as Bishop of the diocese.
 He taught me the true essence of communion, that is, to lay down one’s life for one’s sheep no matter what.
 More importantly, it is to be ready to give and to serve by setting an example of communion in order to build communion.

 It is not easy to be a priest or a shepherd and to many it is not ALWAYS a happy ministry.
-Priests do not receive as much but they carry on because of certain factors that make them happy as to INNER PEACE, SPIRITUAL LIFE and COMMUNION.
+Priests do not receive as much but they carry on based inner factors of happiness as to INNER PEACE, SPIRITUAL LIFE and COMMUNION.
 Never let your priests lose sight of their center and focus.
 It is my prayer that you keep them grounded on the love of God.
 Support them in the best ways you could and make them the happiest priests alive.
 Like you, they fall short on a lot of things not keeping with your expectations but with your encouragement, prayer and support, they will be able to make it through.
 Jesus remains to be the ONLY GOOD SHEPHERD there is.
 Let your priests become worthy symbols of the SHEPHERD in their ministries.
 Let us pray for all our priests and ask for God’s loving guidance.